nexiality/documentation/commands/base/macro(file,sheet,name).md

 ### Description
 The main idea with macro is to enable the reuse of a set of test steps.
 Not only the reuse of the scripting effort, but this technique also helps with the reuse of execution.
-This helps to create uniformity in the execution of common steps.
+This helps to create uniformity in the execution of common steps. ***Macro command is converted to section command internally.***

 This command includes a set of test steps that are kept within a "macro script" (more below) and execute them as part of the execution.
 One may think of this as a form of "in-place expansion".

+[`Section command`](section(steps)) is extension of macro.
+Section command is evolved from the idea of having finer control over flow control across entire macro or also for individual macro steps.
+Now macro became more flexible with this.

+Lets see how it is converted to section command.

+##### How it is converted to section
+   [`Section command`](section(steps)) is the extension of the Macro.
+Nexial internally converts macro command to section command.
+Lets walk through this.
+   1. First of all, we will get set of reusable steps from parameters of macro command and getting count of reusable steps.
+   2. Replacing base.macro(file,sheet,name) command with base.section(steps) where steps is no. of macro i.e reusable steps.
+   3. Then corresponding imported macro steps from macro file added as subsequent steps in script file.
+   4. Then it is treated as section command altogether.
+   5. Output for section command converted from macro is styled differently to give better visual against normal steps.

 ##### Macro script
 - **Template of macro script:**<br/>